syscoin-core/syscoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 - **[VersionBits][BIP9]:** increase the maximum number of soft forks able to be deployed simultaneously from 1 to 29, allowing for faster and more decentralized future upgrades of the network.

-- **[Segregated witness][bip-segwit]:** 175% to 400% direct capacity upgrade, 66% additional improvement in bi-directional channel efficiency by consolidating channel open and close operations, an end to third-party malleability that hurts smart contract deployment, fraud proofs to allow lightweight clients to better participate in economic enforcement, and ability to more easily upgrade Bitcoin's Script language so that new and more powerful trustless contracts may be devised.
+- **[Segregated witness][bip-segwit]:** 175% to 400% direct capacity upgrade, 66% additional improvement in bi-directional channel efficiency by consolidating channel open and close operations, an end to third-party malleability that hurts smart contract deployment, fraud proofs to allow lightweight clients to better participate in economic enforcement, and ability to more easily upgrade Syscoin's Script language so that new and more powerful trustless contracts may be devised.

-- **IBLTs and weak blocks:** 90% or more reduction in critical bandwidth to relay blocks created by miners who want their blocks to propagate quickly with a modest [increase in total bandwidth][], bringing many of the benefits of the [Bitcoin Relay Network][] to all full nodes.
+- **IBLTs and weak blocks:** 90% or more reduction in critical bandwidth to relay blocks created by miners who want their blocks to propagate quickly with a modest [increase in total bandwidth][], bringing many of the benefits of the [Syscoin Relay Network][] to all full nodes.
 This improvement is accomplished by spreading bandwidth usage out over time for full nodes, which means IBLT and weak blocks may allow for safer future increases to the max block size.

 ## Is the segregated witness soft fork equivalent to a 4 MB block size increase, a 2 MB increase, a 1.75 MB increase, or what?
 I keep hearing different numbers.  {#segwit-size}